OpenLiberty/cloud-hosted-guides/instructions/guide-microshed-testing/README.md

 machine, you can run these applications simultaneously on a single system and independent of one another.

-Learn more about Docker on the https://www.docker.com/what-docker[official Docker website^].
+Learn more about Docker on the [official Docker website](https://www.docker.com/what-docker).

 ## Getting Started

 As an example:
 If a terminal window does not open navigate:

-`Terminal -> New Terminal`
+> Terminal -> New Terminal

 Check you are in the **home/project** folder: